ArthurSpirling/preText2/README.md

 This is a (semi) maintained fork of the original [preText](https://github.com/matthewjdenny/preText) package by Matthew J. Denny and Arthur Spirling.
 The original was archived from CRAN in 2020 due to breaking changes in quanteda v2+.

+### Notes

-(note from **Arthur Spirling**: I vibe-coded everything here, as a proof of concept in ~15 minutes in Feb 2026 using Claude Opus.
+From **Arthur Spirling**: I vibe-coded everything here, as a proof of concept in ~15 minutes in mid-Feb 2026 using Claude Opus.
 It worked better than expected.
-I am unrepetant.)
+I am unrepetant.

+**Feb 23, 2026**: started checking the functions more carefully, by comparing with past results.
+There was an error, where Claude has mistranslated an earlier function.
+That's fixed now and the results from the main "Inaugural Addresses" example should be very similar to the ones from the original `preText`, differing (I think!) only due to some updates in `quanteda` in terms of the exact way it preprocesses.

 ## Paper